Consistency of Lloyd's Algorithm Under Perturbations: Introduction

 \subsection{Organization of the paper}

-Section \ref{s:notation} below describes the notation used in the paper.
-Then in Section \ref{s:clustering_model}, we introduce the general clustering framework studied in this paper.
-In Section \ref{s:theoretical_results}, we state and prove the main results, while Section \ref{s:applications} has applications of the main results in a number of settings.
-Lastly, Section \ref{sec:proofs-main-res} contains the proofs of the main results while Section \ref{sec:proofs-applications} contains proofs of the applications.
+In Section~\ref{s:clustering_model}, we introduce the general clustering framework and perturbation model studied in this paper.
+Section~\ref{s:theoretical_results} presents the main theoretical results and their proofs, while Section~\ref{s:applications} illustrates their implications across several canonical settings.
+Appendices~A and~B contain technical proofs for the main results and applications, respectively.

-\section{Notation}
+\subsection{Notation}